pevargas/Computer-Graphics/README.md

 University of Colorado at Boulder
 Final Project

 My final project for CSCI 4229: Computer Graphics.
 It depicts an animation of a tornado.
+The graphics were created using OpenGL 2.0.

 Hours Spent: (40 -> hw3) 36